Who We Are

 Special Education at KIPP

 All students are welcome!
 We recognize the unique needs of each student and design high quality and specialized programs that enable each student to fully participate in their school community and the world at large.
 Special education services are available at all KIPP schools.
-Learn more about the SPED Program.
+Learn more about the Special Education Program.

 Extracurricular Activities